lraj22/grubwars/README.md

 # GrubWars

 Welcome to GrubWars, a team-vs-team game where a tactical food fight ensues in the Hack Club Slack!
-Run `/grubwars-join` to join the game and read on for
+Run `/grubwars-join` to join the game and `/grubwars-help` for more information.
+Or, just read on.

 ## Teams